AmanVatsSharma/srijankimahal-website/src/content/blog/sri-janaki-mahal-trust-meals-food-guide.md

 ### Is non-vegetarian food available?

 No, only pure vegetarian food is served.
-This maintains the spiritual environment.
+This maintains the peaceful environment.

 ### Can I skip meals?